deepjaisia/SandboxHttpsExtensions/README.md

    Unsafe call: ("Unsafe call '__import__' with args '('encodings.ascii',)', kwargs '{'fromlist': ['*'], 'level': 0}'",)

    In this case the module is 'ascii' in encodings.
 We 'import' this module to "weather_report".
-To do this add we will add the following line to "weather_report":
+To do this, we will add the following line to "weather_report":

    import encodings.ascii